justlark/fanjam/README.md

 You can use `just` to build and deploy the app.
 Run `just --list` to see a list of recipes.

-There are two environments this app can be deployed in: `test` and `prod`.
-You'll need to pass one of these to `just` commands that accept an `env` parameter.

 This project is referred to by the codename "sparklefish" throughout the codebase and infrastructure.